Felomondi/Tip_Calculator/README.md

 # Tip_Calculator
- Easy way to calvulate your tips with every purchase!
+ Easy way to calculate your tips with every purchase/transaction/service!

  # AND101 Project 4 - CodeMath